Skip to content

 The holiday lights season typically runs from November 1st to the end of January.

 But be prepared.
 Your busiest period will be the two weeks before and after Thanksgiving.
+If you’re new to the business, learning how to install Christmas lights professionally can help ensure efficiency and safety as demand picks up.

 3. Test your inventory early

-Burnt-out lights or faulty wires can be a major time-waster in your already hectic installation schedule.
+Burnt-out lights or faulty wires can be a major time waster in your already hectic installation schedule.

 4. Grow your client list